Dodgers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- Over their last 10 games, the Dodgers have been favored twice and split those games 1-1.
+- Over their last 10 contests, the Dodgers were named underdogs twice and split those games 1-1.

-- When it comes to the total, the Dodgers and their opponents are 5-5-0 in their previous 10 games.
+- In their last 10 games with an over/under, the Dodgers and their opponents have combined to eclipse the total five times.

-- The Dodgers have come up short of covering the runline in the one of their past 10 games that had a set runline.
-Los Angeles and its opponent have finished below the over/under in three games in a row, with the average total established by sportsbooks during that stretch being 8.7.
+- The Dodgers have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.

 Dodgers Betting Records & Stats

-- The Dodgers have been chosen as underdogs in 14 games this year and have walked away with the win seven times (50%) in those games.
+- The Dodgers have come away with seven wins in the 14 contests they have been listed as the underdogs in this season.

-- Los Angeles has a record of 5-5 in games where bookmakers have it as underdogs of at least -105 on the moneyline.
+- Los Angeles has a record of 4-3 when it's set as an underdog of +105 or more by oddsmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Dodgers have a 51.2% chance of pulling out a win.
+- The Dodgers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.

-- The Dodgers are 6-7-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Dodgers have an against the spread mark of 6-7-0 in 13 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!